ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert isinstance(word[0], str)
 ```

 In addition to indexing, slicing is also supported.
-While indexing is used to obtain individual characters, slicing allows you to obtain substring:
+While indexing is used to obtain individual characters, slicing allows you to obtain substring.

 ```{code-cell}
 assert word[0:2] == 'Py'  # Characters from position 0 (included) to 2 (excluded).
 assert word[2:5] == 'tho'  # Characters from position 2 (included) to 5 (excluded).
 ```

 Note how the start is always included, and the end always excluded.
-This makes sure that s[:i] + s[i:] is always equal to s:
+This makes sure that `s[:i] + s[i:]` is always equal to `s`:

 ```{code-cell}
 assert word[:2] + word[2:] == 'Python'